jearle/jada/README.md

 Jada is a simple, lightweight library for storing data.
 It does not update localStorage, nor does it provide hooks for syncing data to a server.
 It simply gets and sets data, and provides hooks for listening to when data has been set both before and after.

+## Size

-Jada is 2.6kb in size.
+Jada is 2.6kb in size when minified.

 ## Example